Cantlay wins PGA Tour player of the year award over Rahm - KESQ

 AP Golf Writer

-Tuesday’s announcement was another big step for Cantlay, a 29-year-old Californian who went from being the No. 1 amateur in the world to being unable to play for some three years because of a career-threatening back injury.
+His solid year became so much more over the final two weeks of the season when Cantlay won a six-hole playoff at the BMW Championship over Bryson DeChambeau and then captured the FedEx Cup with a one-shot victory over Jon Rahm in the Tour Championship.

-Now he has the Jack Nicklaus Award after a big finish to his best season.
-Cantlay won four times this season, capped off by the FedEx Cup.
-No one else won more than twice.
+“The fact that it’s voted on by my fellow PGA Tour players, I think that means a lot to me,” Cantlay said Tuesday.
+“It wasn’t something that I necessarily thought was on the radar middle of the year, but then I closed really well and played a lot of really nice golf towards the end.”

-The PGA Tour does not release vote totals or how many players even voted.
-It presumably was a tight race between Cantlay and Jon Rahm, the No. 1 player in the world.
+It presumably was a tight race over Rahm, the No. 1 player in the world who won the PGA Tour money title and the Vardon Trophy for the lowest scoring average.

-Rahm finished one shot behind Cantlay at the Tour Championship, where the Spaniard started the tournament four shots behind.
-He picked up his first major this year at the U.S. Open with a birdie-birdie finish.
-Rahm also had a six-shot lead going into the final round of the Memorial until having to withdraw with a positive COVID-19 test.
+The PGA Tour, however, does not reveal the final vote or even how many players voted, wanting the focus to be more on who won instead of who didn’t.

-Cantlay wound up winning the Memorial for his second win of the season, and then he set himself apart at the end.
-He won the BMW Championship at Caves Valley with as clutch a putting performance as there has been all year to beat Bryson DeChambeau in a playoff, and then he won the Tour Championship to collect the FedEx Cup and its $15 million prize.
+But it was hard to separate the two on the golf course and on paper.

 Rahm, meanwhile, won the PGA of America award as player of the year.
 That’s based on points, with triple value for winning a major.